 “Those colors just make you feel sad or empty or really excited or very happy.
 What is that about?
 You just look at it and you feel that?
 Isn’t it awesome to feel again?”

 “I sat in the front row.
 I had tears running down my face.”

-The experience of leaving home to settle in Canada, which at first seemed like such a leap, turned out to be exactly what she needed.
+Leaving home to settle in Canada, which at first seemed like such a leap, turned out to be exactly what she needed.
 “You could start a whole new life, you could be yourself, and you could be who you wanted to be.”
-For Rita, that meant a life of expression though art.
+For Rita, that meant a life of expression through art.

 “I sat in the front row.
 I had tears running down my face.
 I thought I had come home.
 This was all I ever thought it was.
 It was always therapy for me but I hadn’t realized what an enormous impact it can make on so many people that are hurting, or need to learn how to cope with life, or get peace in their life.”

-Rita began teaching Alberta art classes at her home studio to anyone in the community that was interested.
+After that, Rita began teaching Alberta art classes at her home studio to anyone in the community who was interested.